 Contact us via our Project Planner to see how Strafe could help you.

-A design system is ideal for innovative companies who are looking to scale rapidly, do a lot of marketing and plan to create and build digital products.
+A design system is ideal for innovative companies that are looking to scale rapidly, do a lot of marketing and plan to create and build digital products.
 Investment into a design system enables this growth as new designers and developers can easily come on board and use repeatable tools and elements without training.

-Where can I see some examples?
+Where can I see some examples of design systems?